CyclicLight/cycliclight.github.io/wiki/places/The-Knighthold.md

 ### Fourth Cycle

-In the Fourth Cycle, the Knighthold was found again by The Curator and then visited by the [Artifact Adventurers](/wiki/organisations/Artifact-Adventurers) following the recovery of the Last Knight's armor (now known as "The Ancient Artifacts").
+In the Fourth Cycle, the Knighthold was found again by The Curator and then visited by the [Artifact Adventurers](/wiki/organisations/Artifact-Adventurers) following the recovery of the Last Knight's Set (now known as "The Ancient Artifacts").
 At this time the Veil Gate was opened causing [The Reshaping](/wiki/event/The-Reshaping).

 ### After the Reshaping